abusedmedia/Presenta-WWW/content/blog/the-no-bullshit-principle.md

  **AI** is no exception and we can see tools out there advertising their magnificent incorporated intelligent technology and how it can help the end-users.

-There are even some presentation tools that claims they use **AI** to make effective presentations.
+There are even some presentation tools that claim they use **AI** to make effective presentations.
 To be fair, it does require 30 seconds to understand that said **AI** is just bullshit.

-What they call **AI** is, in reality, a shuffle between a bunch of hand-made presets.
+What they call **AI** is actually a shuffle between a bunch of hand-made presets.
 That’s it.

 **PRESENTA** follows some principles (that eventually will be drafted in a Manifesto post) and one of those is:

 > The no-bullshit principle

-Meaning, we don’t want to fool the users with some buzzwords that look smart and innovative (but in reality they are not).
+Meaning, we don’t want to fool the users with some buzzwords that made the product smart and innovative (but in reality it's not).
 We don’t want doctoring features for the shake of an actual trend.
 In simple terms, we don’t want to tell you bullshits.